mrevans7/ST558_Project1/README.md

 | R | 42 | 26 | 19 |  6 |  5 | 2 | 2 | 3 | 3 |  1 |  4 |  0 |  0 |  0 |

 Seasons Played vs. Position

+**Analysis:**

+An inital inspection of this contingency table suggests that each position follows a similar distribution for the number of seasons played.
+Most players play somewhere between 1 to 6 seasons, while much fewer play more than 6.
+Only a handful at each position have played more than 10.

+## Most Goals in a Game vs. Player Status Contingency Table

+In our third contingency table, we will look at the count of most goals in a game and the player status (active/inactive) `skater_records_data`.
+We will just be using data on the Philadelphia Flyers skaters.

+We will use the `table()` function to get our initial table and save this output as `table.3`.
+We will rename the rows using `rownames()` in order to convey whether a player is active or inactive.
+Then, we will display the contingency table using `kable()` with the added caption.

 ``` r
 #Create Contingency Table